Cincinnati-Design-LAB/architour/src/content/buildings/fifth-third-center.md

   Building.
 Remnants of the skywalk system still exist crossing Walnut.
 It was also home to the Bankers Club located on the 30th floor of the building.
 ---

+The tower was the first major building constructed as part of the implementation of the 1964 Downtown Plan.